 - CIRCULATORY SYSTEM- In this composter, four air vents are designed on each of the side which allows the circulation of air for absorbing oxygen with high efficiency of fermentation

 - EASY TO ASSEMBLE-This composter is easy to assemble and operate, only six components included.
-After installing with the guidance, the composter is ready to use with convenient steps.
+After installing with the guidance, the

 Composting Cat Poop and Cat Litter Final Thoughts